Open Access (OA) is a publishing model that provides free online access to research publications.

 The European Research Council (ERC) has been supporting the principle of open access to the published output of research as a fundamental part of its mission.
 If you are a grant recipient from ERC or the European Framework Programmes (FPs), you are required to deposit your publications into the open access institutional repository of the research institution with which you are affiliated.

 Under EU Horizon 2020 (FP8, 2014-2020), each beneficiary must ensure open access to all peer-reviewed scientific publications relating to its results: research must be made available open access, either through self-archiving in open repositories or publishing open access.
-Preparations are underway for FP9, and After January 1st, 2020, research funded by the European Research Council must be published in an open access journal or on an open access platform that complies with the principles of Plan S. Read more on openAIRE.
+Preparations are underway for FP9, and after January 1st, 2020, research funded by the European Research Council must be published in an open access journal or on an open access platform that complies with the principles of Plan S. Read more on openAIRE.

 Examples of institutional mandates in Norway:

-Summary of open access policies in Norway (in Norwegian).
 Contact your research administration or library to find more about the policies of your institution.
 Also refer to the Norwegian Ministry of Education and Research’s goals and guidelines for open access to research articles.

 For an overview of international policies and mandates see the Directory of Open Access Repositories (OpenDOAR).